espressif/esptool/README.md

 esptool.py also bundles the pyaes & ecdsa Python modules as "vendored" libraries.
 These modules are required when using the ESP32-only `espsecure.py` and `espefuse.py` tools.
 If you install esptool.py via `pip` or `setup.py` as shown above, then versions of these libraries will be installed from pypi.
 If you run esptool.py from the repository directory directly, it will use the "vendored" versions.

+(Note: if you actually plan to do development work with esptool itself, see the CONTRIBUTING.md file.)

 ## Usage

 Use `esptool.py -h` to see a summary of all available commands and command line options.